 But the MacBook Air costs less!

 Yes, that’s right — the MacBook Air costs significantly less than the new MacBook Pro, even the version we’re comparing with here that doesn’t include the new Touch ID support and OLED Touch Bar.
-The MacBook Air starts out at $1000, a full $500 less than the MacBook Pro’s $1500.
+The MacBook Air starts out at $1,000, $300 less than the entry-level MacBook Pro, which comes in at $1,300.

 Now, look back over the specs and analysis above.
-Is a $500 savings worth giving up everything that’s newer in the new MacBook Pro?
-Really, nothing has changed in this department.
-If you’re on a budget and want a simple, well-performing, thin and light MacOS notebook to carry around for basic computing tasks?
-Then the MacBook Air is for you.
+Look at what you get for just an extra $300.
+A quicker processor, a much better display, a newer overall design.
+If you’re on a budget and want a simple, well-performing, thin and light notebook to carry around for basic computing tasks?
+Then you’d probably be better off buying a Dell XPS 13, but if you want to buy into MacOS, the 13-inch MacBook Pro offers the most bang for your buck.

 Final answer?
 The new Macbook Pro

 When we tally up the score using our unscientific methodology, we have to say that the MacBook Air has enjoyed its time in the sun.
 It was the first truly thin and light PC on the market and arguably cemented thickness and weight as important metrics when selecting a new notebook.
 It was a trailblazer, it forged new paths, it was ahead of its time.
 Pick the platitude.
-Today, though, it’s just old news, and we’re surprised that Apple hasn’t done away with it completely.
+Today, though, it’s just old news, and we’re surprised that Apple hasn’t done away with it completely — but it’s probably on its way out.

-The new MacBook Pro is a svelte, futuristic-looking notebook with almost up-to-date components — Intel’s Kaby Lake seventh-gen processors would have been nice — and it maintains that excellent Retina display.
+The new MacBook Pro is a svelte, futuristic-looking notebook with almost up-to-date components and it maintains that excellent Retina display.
 It has the new, larger Force Touch trackpad, and a second-gen butterfly mechanical keyboard, so it’s likely to provide an excellent experience in terms of interacting with the machine.
 And its connectivity options are equally new and future-proof.

 In the end, we’re sad to be the ones to say it, but the MacBook Air is no longer a viable choice.
 Unless you’re really strapped for cash, then you should pick up a new MacBook Pro and let the MacBook Air sidle off into the sunset.
 The MacBook Pro is the new thin and light MacOS device of choice.